wormhole-foundation/wormhole-docs/tutorials/multigov/treasury-proposal.md

     `proposalId` ++"uint256"++

-    The ID of the proposal created on the Hub Chain, which is being voted on.
+    The ID of the proposal created on the hub chain, which is being voted on.

     ---